 Crawling your own website with a tool like Screaming Frog or Deep Crawl can help to identify specific URLs that might be indexed in search engines (if they are indexable).
 The goal is to create a list of all indexable URLs and then compare them to your XML sitemap in an Excel spreadsheet or Google Sheet.

 Here’s how I identify these URLs using Screaming Frog, when necessary.
 Update: Screaming Frog now offers a “Crawl Analysis” feature which can check for URLs missing from the sitemap.
 The method below can still be used, however.

 - Crawl the site (excluding external sites)

-- Crawling your XML sitemap in list mode (without following redirects) and exporting the Internal HTML report into a CSV file and uploading to a new tab of the same Google Sheet.
+- Crawl your XML sitemap in list mode (without following redirects) and exporting the Internal HTML report into a CSV file and uploading it to a new tab of the same Google Sheet.